Closing and Completing Certifications

 6. Completing the Certification

-Once all remediation actions are complete, the certification enters its final phase.
+Once all remediation actions are triggered, the certification enters its final phase.
 At this stage, the Certification Owner validates the outcomes and formally closes the certification.

 Final actions by Certification Owner